The Contact and Mobility Networks of Mexico City: Discussion

-We will again focus on the network of February 18 for discussion purposes.
+The two types of networks are capturing two main, complementary components of human behavior in Mexico City.
+On one hand, we have the \textit{mobility}; that is, the flow of people within the city.
+On the other hand, we have the \textit{contact} structure, the way in which individual people share the space with each other.
+By analyzing these networks, we identify some features of this system.\\

+In terms of general network structure, we have observed that contact network properties fluctuate for different days, however we have found that they do not exhibit significant changes.
+For instance, we compared each of these parameters between \textit{weekends} (we) and \textit{weekdays} (wd) networks using a t-test and none of them exhibited significant differences ($p>0.05$).\\

+Contact networks exhibit a particular structure in terms of their connected components.
+Table \ref{T2} shows descriptors related to these structures, while Figure 3 shows its size distribution.
+Meanwhile, mobility networks are much less desegregated in this regard.
 Analyzing the component distribution of this network, we found that the largest connected component contained 134763 nodes; only $17.20\%$ of the network's total number of nodes.
-The second largest component, in turn, is made of only 257 nodes.
-Meanwhile, 23907 components are composed of just two nodes.
+The second-largest component, in turn, is made of only 257 nodes.
+Meanwhile, 23907 components are composed of just two nodes. \\